 Read.
 Read as much as you can about ADHD.
 The magazine ADDitude is a great place to research ADHD and keep up with the latest ADHD news.

 Talk to other parents.
 Talk to other parents who are going through the same struggles as you.
 Facebook groups are an excellent place to seek advice.
 I’m a member of a few groups, so I might see you over there!
 You can always drop me a line at my email address, and I will answer any questions if I can!

 Talk to parents with grown-up ADHD children.
 It was a game-changer for me to see how these parents had struggled but now have successful adult children doing well in the world.
 It helps to alleviate some of the worries about our children’s future.

 Make time to recharge.
-I know this is not easy as finding help and child care can be impossible.
+I know this is not easy, as finding help and child care can be impossible.
 If you can, try to look after yourself.
 Here is a quick self-care checklist for those of us with very little time on our hands.

 This is a warts and all post about ADHD, but I couldn’t finish until I have reiterated that although parenting a child with ADHD is incredibly tough, it is the most rewarding thing I have ever done.
 My child makes me proud every day and completely fascinates me.
-As with every other ADHDer, he’s an extraordinary, kind, loving, clever, funny kid and ultimately the love of my life.
-There are so many positive traits to ADHD that I’m determined to write a post about them too one day, so don’t forget to sign up for my updates and get it straight to your inbox!
+As with every other ADHDer, he’s an extraordinary, kind, loving, clever, funny kid and, ultimately, the love of my life.
+There are so many positive traits to ADHD that I’m determined to write a post about them too one day, so don’t forget to sign up for my updates and get them straight to your inbox!